-The SAAAC meets approximately six times per year, with executive support provided by our department.
+The SAAAC meets approximately 6 times per year, with executive support provided by our department.

-In addition to the SAAAC’s formal meetings, the Chair can meet with the Premier (in his capacity as Minister for Aboriginal Affairs and Reconciliation), Chief Executives and other senior South Australian Government officers, the Commissioner for Aboriginal Engagement and key Aboriginal stakeholders.
+In addition to the SAAAC’s formal meetings, the Chair can meet with the Premier (in his capacity as Minister for Aboriginal Affairs and Reconciliation), Chief Executives and other senior Government of South Australia officers, the Commissioner for Aboriginal Engagement and key Aboriginal stakeholders.
 The SAAAC Chairperson meets regularly with the Premier, and the SAAAC itself meets with Cabinet twice per year.

 The role of the SAAAC is to:

 - provide the government with confidential advice on existing and new programs and policies as they affect Aboriginal people

 - identify and inform the government of emerging issues that will affect Aboriginal people from both metropolitan and regional perspectives